dongyawang/PlatEMO/README.md

 # PlatEMO
-This is the original PlatEMO.
+This is the original forked PlatEMO.
 I'm doing extentsions.